 The MG motor car company

-like car talk then you will love this website!
-A free, online resource with facts and company information about the cars and autos made by the MG motor
+This section provides access to the cars and autos manufactured under the name of the MG motor car company.
+An online guide for auto enthusiasts covering old and new cars and autos.
+If you like car talk then you will love this website!
+A free, online resource with facts and company information about the cars and autos made by the MG motor car company.

 Founding of the MG motor car company